Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Genetics

 There is a good correlation between the genotype and phenotype.
 As a result, the CYP21A2 genotyping has high diagnostic value.
 However, the genotyping of the CYP21A2 gene is prone to errors, especially due to the closely located and highly homologous pseudogene CYP21A1P and the complex duplications, deletions, and rearrangements within chromosome 6p21.3.
-That is why CYP21A2 genotyping, interpretation of the results, and adequate genetic counseling for patients and their families requires deep understanding of CYP21A2 genetics.
+For this reason, CYP21A2 genotyping, interpretation of the results, and adequate genetic counseling for patients and their families require a deep understanding of CYP21A2 genetics.

 The CYP21A1P pseudogene retains 98% exonic sequence identity with the functional gene CYP21A2, and the high degree of sequence similarity between them indicates that these two genes are evolving in tandem through intergenic exchange of DNA.
-Both genes are located on chromosome 6, in the major histocompatibility complex III (MHC class III) close to the Complement component 4 genes C4A and C4B, the Tenascin X gene TNXB and STK19.
+Both genes are located on chromosome 6, in the major histocompatibility complex III (MHC class III) close to the Complement component 4 genes C4A and C4B, the Tenascin X gene TNXB and WHR1.
 MHC class III is the most gene-dense region of the human genome, containing many genes that yet have unknown function or structure.

-The CYP21A2 gene is located within the RCCX cluster (an abbreviation composed of the names of the genes RP (a former name for STK19 serine/threonine kinase 19), C4, CYP21 and TNX), which is the most complex gene cluster in the human genome.
+The CYP21A2 gene is located within the RCCX cluster (an abbreviation composed of the names of the genes RP (a former name for WHR1 Winged helix repair factor 1), C4, CYP21 and TNX), which is the most complex gene cluster in the human genome.
 The number of RCCX segments varies between one and four in a chromosome, with the prevalence of approximately 15% for monomodular, 75% for bimodular (STK19-C4A-CYP21A1P-TNXA-STK19B-C4B-CYP21A2-TNXB), and 10% for trimodular in Europeans.
-The quadrimodular structure of the RCCX unit is very rare.
+The quadrimodular structure of the RCCX unit is rare.
 In a monomodular structure, all of the genes are functional i.e. protein-coding, but if a module count is two or more, there is only one copy of each functional gene rest being non-coding pseudogenes except the C4 gene which always has active copies.

 Due to the high degree of homology between the CYP21A2 gene and the CYP21P1 pseudogene and the complexity of the locus, it is difficult to study the CYP21A2 gene at the molecular level, giving sometimes inaccurate or inconclusive results.
 The targeted long-read sequencing method aims to improve the accuracy of the findings, however, the clinical use of this method is limited.

 The cryptic form of (CAH) refers to a condition in which an individual is genetically determined to have the nonclassic variant of CAH but does not display any obvious symptoms.
 The term "cryptic" is used due to the lack of symptomatology in these individuals.
 Most males and some females with nonclassic CAH do not exhibit clinical signs or symptoms.
 However, the exact prevalence of asymptomatic individuals among those genetically identified with nonclassic CAH is currently unknown.
 Therefore, it is also uncertain what proportion of this population represents the cryptic form of CAH.